 What is KPI Tracking?

-KPI tracking involves more than simply collecting data, however, KPI tracking involves also placing these metrics in a broader context to determine if they indicate a level of improvement or if they show a need to optimize specific areas of an organization.
+KPI tracking involves more than simply collecting data, however.
+Placing these metrics in a broader context can determine if they indicate a level of improvement or if they show a need to optimize specific areas of an organization.

 One of the main goals of tracking KPIs is measuring progress toward specific goals and long-term objectives that have quantifiable milestones.
 In this sense, KPI tracking serves as a benchmark of advancement and improvement.

 In addition to collecting data and measuring it, KPI tracking also involves presenting these findings in an easy to understand format such as BI reports, charts, and even specific BI dashboards.

-How Can I Use KPI Tracking?
+How can I use KPI tracking?